“I am glad someone asked about something I needed info on. Best part about this community.”

 Coaches connected to communities develop faster than coaches working alone.
 The input, feedback, ideas, and support accelerate everything.

-Problems get solved quicker because someone’s already solved them.
+Problems get solved quicker because someone has already solved them.
 Ideas improve because others build on them.
-Motivation sustains because you’re not carrying it alone.
+Motivation sustains because you are not carrying it alone.

 The difference between connected coaches and isolated coaches compounds over time.
 A few years in, the gap is substantial.